On diagonal pluriharmonic metrics of $G$-Higgs bundles: Abstract

 \section{Abstract}

-Let $(E,\Phi)\rightarrow X$ be a Higgs bundle over a complex manifold and suppose that the holomorphic vector bundle $E$ decomposes as $E=L_1\oplus\cdots \oplus L_r$, where $L_1,\dots, L_r\rightarrow X$ are holomorphic line bundles.
-We say that a Hermitian metric $h$ on $E$ is a diagonal pluriharmonic metric with respect to the decomposition if $h$ is a pluriharmonic metric of $(E,\Phi)$ and $E=L_1\oplus\cdots \oplus L_r$ is an orthogonal decomposition with respect to the metric $h$.
-In this paper, we give the necessary and sufficient condition for the existence of a diagonal pluriharmonic metric of a general $G$-Higgs bundle over a compact K\"ahler manifold.
-We also show that the pluriharmonic map which is associated with a diagonal pluriharmonic metric lifts to a pluriharmonic map to the homogeneous space $G/T$, where $T$ is a maximal compact torus of $G$.
+Let $(E,\Phi)\rightarrow (X,\omega_X)$ be a Higgs bundle over a compact K\"ahler manifold.
+We suppose that the holomorphic vector bundle $E$ decomposes into a direct sum of holomorphic line bundles.
+In this paper, we give the necessary and sufficient condition for the existence of a diagonal metric which is a solution to the Hermitian-Einstein equation.
+Our theorem can easily be generalized to $G$-Higgs bundles.
+We also describe the relationship between the stability condition and our condition using the torus action on the space of Higgs fields.